LINBIT/windrbd/INSTALL.mingw.md

 You might have to install additional packages like texinfo (for makeinfo) but the script will tell you what to do.

+To sign the windrbd.sys and the security catalog (windrbd.cat) file you need osslsigncode.
+Install it with

+	apt install osslsigncode

+Note that the osslsigncode before Ubuntu 22.04 cannot sign catfiles, so you either have to compile osslsigncode on your own or use a more modern Linux distro.